JonathanC13/TFTP-server/README.md

 ## End Remark

 The team had its ups and downs, but in the end I'm proud of what we were able to accomplish.

 Thank you

-    Jeremy Sawh
+Jeremy Sawh <br/>
-    Obinna Elobi
+Obinna Elobi <br/>
-    Yan Liao
+Yan Liao <br/>
-    Yash Patel
+Yash Patel <br/>

 Sincerly,
-        Jonathan
+&nbsp;&nbsp;&nbsp;&nbsp;Jonathan